okeeffed/dennisokeeffe-blog/content/blog/2020-11-08-nextjs-intl-with-react-intl.md

 }
 ```

 > The structure of these files is up to you, but I am going with a top-level key of the page name for now and identifiers in the string.
+Places I have worked previous keep this as JSON to upload to places such as [Smartling](https://www.smartling.com/), so you may want to go down an avenue that transforms JSON to the above ES6 format I am using.

 Let's copy-paste that across to our Spanish and French files and use some possibly inaccurate Google translations to help us out.